4 - 9 August 2014

 Prostejov, Czech Republic

-Russia boys claimed their maiden title with victory over the USA in the final.
-The girls' title was won by the USA for the 6th time when they defeated Russia 2-0 in the final.
+Germany boys captured the title with victory over the Canada in the final.
+The girls' title was won by the Russia for the 5th time when they defeated Ukraine 2-0 in the final.

 The full draws can be found here.